 Table of Contents:

-If you are familiar with your options and are ready to get quotes you can use the form on this page to get started looking at your options.
+If you are familiar with your choices and ready to get quotes, use the form on this page to explore your options.

 What Factors Influence Premiums For Disabled Adults?

-For example, a person who has lost a limb but has been fitted with a prosthetic and is fully functional and healthy will probably qualify for standard life insurance rates just like someone without a disability.
+For example, a person who has lost a limb but has a prosthetic, and is fully functional and healthy, will probably qualify for standard life insurance rates just like someone without a disability.

-The companies also assess each person individually.
-If you have only a minor form of a disability then that will get rated less than someone who has a serious one.
+Insurers also assess health on a case-by-case basis.
+If you have only a minor form of your disability, your application will be deemed less risky than someone who has a serious disability.

-So what it comes down to is understanding how your disability will be viewed by the life insurance company and then minimizing the risk that the company would take by insuring your life, will be key to finding the best coverage.
+Understanding how your disability will be viewed by the life insurance company, and then minimizing the risk the company would take by insuring your life, will be key to finding the best coverage.

 This holds true for any person getting life insurance.